 She was alive and sometimes, life hurt.
 At first she would simply snuggle up on the sofa and close her eyes, reaching back to catch hold of the girl who embodied all the strength she thought she’d have in this life.
 It didn’t take long to know that it was all a lie.
 She never lived up to becoming the hero of her childhood’s dream.
 She was like every other woman – in love, and unable to be light.
 And then, she met Adrien.

 On their first date she wore a blue dress that fell to just above her knees.
-He thought she was glowing and never suspected that she might be unhappy.
+He thought she was glowing and never suspected she might be unhappy.
 Many women fancied him.
 He was a handsome, charming man, driving a green 1970s Mercedes and opening doors for everyone.
 There wasn’t room for many doubts.
 Most importantly, she thought, he wasn’t going anywhere.
-But it was when he told her that the way she painted was like a love letter to life that she realised she wouldn’t be rushing home.
+But it was when he told her that the way she painted was like a love letter to life that she realised she wouldn’t be rushing away, either.

 Their first time together felt promising and she sincerely liked him.
-That night, as he drove home, he could still feel the taste of her cherry red lipstick and the way her smile forms on his lips.
+As he drove home, he could still feel the taste of her cherry red lipstick and the way her smile forms on his lips.
 In a world where his people and his gods have been slowly but surely dethroned, one by one, he could for the first time reinvent divinity by covering the outside with the inside.
 And she was all over.